KarthikL1729/UG1-Term-3/IC2021/notes.md

 We give input, which is then translated and passed through a channel to give an output in a different language.

 We say that a channel is noisy when we have a many one relation from input to output.
-The different one one relationshipps won't matter because we'll still have unique relations between input and output, which can be decoded by some decoder.
+The different one one relationships won't matter because we'll still have unique relations between input and output, which can be decoded by some decoder.
 Will be discussed later apparently.

 If we have a many one relation, then we only choose one of the many words that map to one codeword, and we omit the rest from our vocabulary, which is called the set of all transmittable sequences...
 Seems like a pretty scammy workaround?